Wednesday, August 7, 2024

 Focus on the person, leave out the politics.

-While narrow specifics may flash a warning light, they don't necessarily mean a person isn't right for the role they seek.
-Rather, they're part of a spectrum we use to gauge the overall quality of that person, and then it's up to us to use our best judgement.
-We're not evaluating their personal beliefs or if they agree with our political stance (unless that's your jam), but instead on their capability to perform the task at hand.
-Are they the best choice overall?
+Some areas of concern may arise, but that doesn't mean a person isn't right for the role.
+Rather, it's part of a spectrum we use to gauge the overall quality of that person, and it's up to us to use our best judgement.
+We're not evaluating their personal beliefs or if they agree with our political stance (unless that's your jam), but instead on their capability to perform the role or task at hand.

 Focus on the person, leave out the politics.

-The likely Presidential Candidates for 2024 have demonstrable track records of performance that have nothing to do with their politics, but about how they operate as adults, citizens, and human beings.
-I firmly believe their performance, as spelled out in the categories of the Lassalette Elementary School Progress Record, is actually the best way to judge the person running for the office this year, the person most likely to do a good job.
+The Presidential Candidates for 2024 have demonstrable track records about how they operate as adults, citizens, and human beings.
+Their performance, based upon the categories of the Lassalette Elementary School Progress Record, is the best way to judge the person running for the office this year.

-Chuck and Me, prox 1967
+Chuck and Me, prox 1967-68

 "The mind is not a vessel to be filled, but a fire to be kindled."